Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 There is also a simple function called collision that checks whether a ball is touching a rectangle.
 This is used to check whether the ball touches the strikezone once it arrives at home plate, strike if it is touching, and ball otherwise.
 All credit goes to e-james, I used his answer on stackoverflow here: https://stackoverflow.com/questions/401847/circle-rectangle-collision-detection-intersection

+swing_start, high_swing_start and leg_kick: These functions will play the respective animations, switching the image to be displayed according to the time that has elapsed since the function was first called. swing_start plays the low swing animation, high_swing_start plays the high swing animation, and leg_kick plays the default animation if the player does not swing.